Salinan: Geographic origins

 There were two major divisions and one subgroup.
 From north to south, the Antoniano lived in the lower part of the Salinas Valley (which flows south to north), near the future site of two missions: (Mission San Antonio de Padua and Mission San Miguel Arcángel).
 The Miguelino lived on the upper course of the Salinas River, and to the south near Slates Hot Springs, Junipero Serra Peak, and Soledad.
 There was also a Playano subgroup on the Pacific Coast in the vicinity of what is now Lucia and San Simeon.
 Salinans were Hunter-gatherers and, like most other California tribes, were organized in small groups with little centralized political structure.

 They left shell middens behind, indicating that they lived in the area in numbers along the coast.
 Their main diet during the summer consisted of fish and shellfish, evidenced by the fine particles of shell present in the soil for a depth of several feet in areas where the Indians camped.
 The Salinan named the peak Pimkolam.

-The 56 acres Wagon Caves rock formation about 18 mi northwest of present-day Jolon is an archeological site that was used by the Salinan Antonianos subtribe who researchers believe occupied at least two villages in the area, an older site dating to approximately 450 A.D. and a later, protohistoric site with dates ranging from about 1450 to 1650 A.D.
+The 56 acres Wagon Caves rock formation about 18 mi northwest of present-day Jolon is an archeological site that was used by the Salinan Antonianos subtribe who researchers believe occupied at least two villages in the area, an older site dating to approximately 450 AD and a later, protohistoric site with dates ranging from about 1450 to 1650 AD.
 Archeologists have found a stemmed biface, lithic flakes, shell beads, and non-human bones, as well as shell, bone, flaked stone, fire-affected rock, charred seeds, and mortars at the cave site.
 The rock overhangs and caves have fire-scarred roofs that bear evidence of occupancy over hundreds of years.
 The Wagon Cave Research Natural Area of 806 acres contains diverse stands of Valley Oaks of varying ages and densities and has been recommended as a Research Natural Area within the Los Padres National Forest.